 We provide several options for pain relief.
-Some women choose non-medical methods, like breathing techniques, walking, aromatherapy, soaking in the tub, or using a birthing ball.
-Others choose nitrous oxide, IV pain medication or regional anesthesia, such as an epidural.
-Our doctors and nurses can help you understand your options and choose the best fit for you.
+Some women choose non-medical methods, like breathing techniques, walking, soaking in a tub, using a birthing ball, or

 We encourage parents to keep babies in the room as much as possible.
 We also recommend that you spend time with your baby skin-to-skin and feed baby within the first 1-2 hours after delivery.
 Your baby can sleep in the bassinet provided by the hospital in your room.
 In some cases babies need closer monitoring, which may require them to stay in the special care nursery.
 Your baby will have a security tag that will limit where they can go in the hospital.